top of page

 The South Orange Village Hall is the former government center for the village of South Orange, New Jersey, a suburb of Newark in Essex County.

-Significant for its medieval-style German half-timber architecture and role as the political center of the village, South Orange Village Hall has been listed on the National Register of Historic Places since 1976.
+Significant for its medieval-style German half-timbered architecture and for its role as the political center of the village, South Orange Village Hall has been listed on the National Register of Historic Places since 1976.

 South Orange, New Jersey

-South Orange, New Jersey, is a township just west of Newark that is today best known as the home of Seton Hall University.
-Much of the residential portion of the township is included in the Montrose Park Historic District, which is also listed on the National Register.
+South Orange, New Jersey, is a township just west of Newark, best known today as the home of Seton Hall University.
+Much of the township's residential area is included in the Montrose Park Historic District, which is also listed on the National Register.

 South Orange is one of "The Oranges" (The City of Orange Township, the City of East Orange, the Township of West Orange, and the Township of South Orange).